Privacy Policy

 Storage period

-The data collected directly by us via the video and conference tools are deleted from our systems as soon as you request us to delete them, revoke your consent to store them or the purpose for storing the data no longer applies.
+The data collected directly by us via the video and conference tools will be deleted from our systems as soon as you request us to delete it, revoke your consent to its storage, or the purpose for which it was collected no longer applies.
 Stored cookies remain on your device until you delete them.
-Mandatory statutory retention periods remain unaffected.
-We have no influence over the storage duration of your data that is stored by the operators of the conference tools for their own purposes.
-For details, please contact the operators of the conference tools directly.
+Mandatory legal retention periods remain unaffected.

 Conference tools used